The Difference Between Hunger And Cravings

 When we have the urge to eat, the difference between hunger and cravings isn’t always clear-cut.
 The mind can do a good job of convincing us that it’s time to eat, and so learning to differentiate between the body’s need for food and a psychological craving (or ‘head hunger’) can be useful to help us know whether or not it’s time to eat.
-When people overeat, there can be a head/body disconnect, whereby our mindset or emotions run the show, whilst the body gets little say in the matter!
+When people overeat, there can be a head/body disconnect, where our emotions run the show, whilst the body gets little say in the matter!
 This is why it’s important to try and listen to the body and tune into what it needs.
-This can be hard when we’re surrounded by an environment where attractive, delicious food is cheap and abundant, or when we’re busy, stressed, tired or eating mindlessly or for emotional reasons, but simply pausing and thinking before eating is a good start.
-If a person eats when they’re not hungry or they continue to eat even though they’re feeling stuffed, they’re ignoring the body’s signals that either food isn’t currently needed or that it’s time to stop eating- this might be mindless (subconscious), or deliberate (full awareness).
+This can be hard when we’re surrounded by an environment where attractive, delicious food is cheap and abundant, or when we’re busy, stressed, tired or eating mindlessly or for comfort, but simply pausing and thinking (checking in with yourself) before eating is a good start.
+If a person eats when they’re not hungry or they continue to eat even though they’re feeling stuffed, they’re ignoring the body’s feedback and acting on a conscious or subconscious psychological urge or impulse.
+Some people might do this occasionally, whereas others might be battling with this on a daily basis.

 ‘Body-Driven’ Vs. ‘Head-Driven’ Cravings